JeffreyYuENL/swupdate-enl/doc/source/sw-description.rst

 SWUpdate scans for all scripts and calls them before installing the images.
 If the data attribute is defined, its value is passed as the last argument(s) to the script.

-Note that cannot be ensured that preinstall scripts run before an artifact is installed in streaming mode.
-In fact, if streaming is activated, the artifact must be installed as soon as it is received from network because there is no temporary copy.
-Because there is no fix order in the SWU, an artifact can be packed before any script in the SWU.
-The right way is to write an "embedded-script" in Lua inside
-sw-description: because it becomes part of sw-description, it runs when sw-description is parsed and before any handler runs, even before a partition handler.

 postinstall
 ...........